Academic CV December 2022 Alison Harvey.doc

-Alison Harvey is an Assistant Professor of Communications.
+Alison Harvey (she/her) is an Associate Professor of Communications.
 She holds a Ph.D. in Communication and Culture from York University.
 Her research focuses on issues of inclusivity, justice, and accessibility in digital culture, with an emphasis on games, social media platforms, and creative work.

 Game studies, internet studies, digital culture, feminist media studies, qualitative methods, political economy, critical technology studies

 Postdoc, University of Toronto, Faculty of Information, 2012-2014